YoniA/terminal-quiz/README.md

 * note: run the utils script from the main directory, like so: `utils/empty_all_tables.sh`.

-# Automaticlly add questions from a file
+# Automaticlly add questions from a file :robot:

 It is possible to populate all db tables with questions form a formatted question file.
 Saving the tedious work of doing it for each question manually with a gui tool (sqlitebrowser).

 To do so, carefully follow the steps bellow.

 1. under the main directory create a `questions` file (name is important!)